Let’s talk about purchase order creation.

 Here’s an example of a purchase order: Feel free to download our PDF and Word templates :-).

-Purchase orders are important to both businesses and their vendors.
+Purchase orders and purchase order management are important to both businesses and their vendors.
 They help streamline the enterprise procurement process, add a layer of assurance to the transaction, help both sides stay organized and deal with challenges when those arise.
 So now that you’ve decided to start a purchase order process, where should start your purchase order creation?

 Word doc or PDF – using one of the widely available templates, you can customize your own PO and start sending them right away.
 However, it may become challenging to deploy the other parts of the PO process, such as requisition approvals,invoice matching, and generally keeping everything organized.